mermaid-js/mermaid/docs/diagrams-and-syntax-and-examples/flowchart.md

 ```

 * nodeId is the id of the node
-* callback is the name of a javascript function defined on the page displaying the graph, the function will be called with the nodeId as parameter.
+* callback is the name of a JavaScript function defined on the page displaying the graph, the function will be called with the nodeId as parameter.

 Examples of tooltip usage below: